Skip to main content

 The changing industry and rise of abuse porn

-Among many surprising things Chris witnessed during his career, he experienced first-hand the deterioration of the industry because of free tube sites and piracy.
+Among many surprising things Chris witnessed during his career, he experienced the industry’s deterioration firsthand.
+This decline was caused by free Tube sites and piracy.

 This breakdown of the profitable porn empire is responsible for lower pay for more extreme sex acts, as detailed by former performer Lisa Ann in a different interview with The Guardian.

 In an industry where pay rates have continuously declined for performers, extreme acts pay more, with the most radical commanding up to thousands per scene.
-Chris was willing to work in niche markets of porn, but it’s not worth it for many performers who aren’t willing to put themselves through extreme abuse for long periods of time.
+Chris was willing to work in niche markets of porn.
+However, many performers find it not worth the extreme abuse.
+They are unwilling to endure such abuse for long periods.

 Related: 10 Ex-Porn Performers Reveal the Brutal Truth Behind Their Most Popular Scenes